Jordan Luplow Player Props: Twins vs. Phillies

 Jordan Luplow At The Plate

-- Luplow has gotten a hit in five of 10 games this year (50.0%), with multiple hits twice.
+- Luplow has gotten a hit in five of 11 games this season (45.5%), with multiple hits twice.

-- In 10 games played this year, he has not hit a home run.
+- He has not gone deep in his 11 games this year.

-- Luplow has driven in a run twice this year, but just one in each of those games.
+- Luplow has picked up an RBI twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.